IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 openshift-gitops   in-cluster-rook-ceph      Synced        Healthy
 ```

-Wait for a while and check if all pods under namespace `cp4waiops` and `noi` are running well without any crash.
+Wait for a while and check if all pods under namespace `cp4waiops` and `noi` are up and running without any crash.

 ```
 kubectl get pod -n cp4waiops
 kubectl get pod -n noi
 ```
-### Access CP4WAIOps UI

-Refer to [Access Cloud Pak for Watson AIOps](#access-cloud-pak-for-watson-aiops) and play with Cloud Pak for Watson AIOps.